fjfnaranjo/didactic-umbrella/README.md

 later.
 But for now, the general description of the proposal goes as follow:

 * The API will be deployed as a Lambda cloud function.
-* The state of the API will be stored in a DynamoBD table.
+* The state of the API will be stored in a DynamoDB table.
 * In front of the API, an API Gateway will be configured.
 * Finally, in front of the API Gateway, a CloudFront distribution.